mfcochauxlaberge/jsonapi/README.md

 The library is in **beta** and its API is subject to change until v1 is released.

+In terms of features, jsonapi is complete.
+The work left is polishing and testing the deisgn of current API.

+### Roadmap to v1

+While anything can happen before a v1 release, the API is stable and no big changes are expected at this moment.

+A few tasks are required before committing to the current API:

+ * Rethink how errors are handled
+   * Use the new tools introduced in Go 1.13.
+ * Gather comments from users
+   * The library should be used on more real projects to see of the API is convenient.
+   * It is current used by [github.com/mfcochauxlaberge/karigo](http://github.com/mfcochauxlaberge/karigo).

 ## Requirements

 The supported versions of Go are the latest patch releases of every minor release starting with Go 1.11.